Real humans, with real lives, doing real work

 Secondly, we involve the whole company.

 Culture is everyone’s work and each and every Tykling has a role to play in it.
-A diverse and inclusive organisation is something we’re achieving together, with a dedicated Culture Manager to help turn our thoughts into impactful strategies, practical initiatives and insightful measurements.
+A diverse and inclusive organisation is something we’re achieving together, with a dedicated people team to help turn our thoughts into impactful strategies, practical initiatives and insightful measurements.
 Things like:

 “One thing that is incredibly rare and which you can definitely see at Tyk is the freedom to be an agent of change.”